389ds/389ds.github.io/docs/389ds/howto/howto-kerberos.md

 Keys
 ----

-First, make sure that you have created a kerosene principal *ldap/FQDN* or *ldap/FQDN@REALM*.
+First, make sure that you have created a Kerberos principal *ldap/FQDN* or *ldap/FQDN@REALM*.
 If you do not specify the *@REALM* part, it will use the default value from your krb5.conf (which must be the same on all clients and servers).

     kadmin -q "add_principal -randkey  ldap/FQDN@REALM"